Nursing certainly has its rewards, but it can also be a demanding job.

 Due to the growing demand of clients who want to look and feel their best, many nurses are looking for aesthetics training.

 Aesthetic Laser & Injection Training for Nurses

-Aesthetic medicine training, which includes things like Botox training and dermal fillers training for nurses, provides medical professionals the opportunity to enter this $16 billion industry and obtain their Botox certification and become a cosmetic nurse.
+Aesthetic medicine training, which includes things like Botox and fillers certification for nurses, provides medical professionals the opportunity to enter this $16 billion industry and obtain their Botox certification and become a cosmetic nurse.

 In 2016, over 15.4 million non-surgical aesthetic procedures were performed in the United States, and this number continues to grow.
 This is good news if you are looking to become a nurse injector.

 National Laser Institute is helping nurses meet this demand by offering comprehensive aesthetics courses that include dermal filler training, Botox training, cosmetic laser training and more!

 Botox (botulinum toxin) is one of the most well-known medical aesthetic procedures (and there are many FDA-approved botulinum toxins including Xeomin and Dysport.)
 Most clients turn to Botox to treat the most popular anti-aging request: wrinkles and fine lines.
 Thus, it’s important for nurses to receive their Botox certification.

 The key to a successful aesthetic nurse career is to not only offer botulinum toxin but also other treatments like laser hair reduction, tattoo removal and non-surgical body contouring (CoolSculpting).

 Botox Training for Nurses is the First Step

-If you would like to perform medical aesthetic treatments like Botox and dermal fillers, you will need Botox training courses to know proper Botox and dermal filler injection techniques and obtain your Botox certification to become a cosmetic nurse.
+If you would like to perform medical aesthetic treatments like Botox and dermal fillers, you will need Botox injection training to know proper Botox and dermal filler injection techniques and obtain your Botox certification to become a cosmetic nurse.